TheTwitchy/ptrptrs/README.md

 0x501dfbd0 #This number will likely be different, but notice it's a memory location.
 ```

-Array variable are nothing but pointers.
+Array variables are nothing but pointers.

 ###Pointers and Structs
 ```C